baoboy66/CloudComputingProjects/REST.md

 ##Getting weather forecast data by Date:
 ###Description:
-You can **get** the weather data by date for the next 7 days.
+You can **get** the weather data of by date of existing data for the next 7 days.
 API will responds with exact results.
 * **URL:** /forecast/<dateYYYYMMDD>
 * **Method:** GET
 * **Parameters**: